20tsange1/Work/Comp0002/Coursework 1/readMe.md

 Program should be run using the following two commands:

-gcc -o Robotv2 Robotv2.c graphics.c
+gcc -o mazeRobotFinal mazeRobotFinal.c graphics.c
-./Robotv2 LOOP | java -jar drawapp-2.0.jar
+./mazeRobotFinal LOOP | java -jar drawapp-2.0.jar

 * Where LOOP must be replaced by either (DEFAULT = 0):
     0 = No loops